anikaivnath/anikaivnath/README.md

 - 🎓 CSE Graduate with a passion for front-end development and human-centered design
 - 🌐 Currently learning the **MERN stack** and building real-world projects
 - 🧩 Loves breaking complex problems into simple, clean UI solutions
+- 🤝 Also contributing as an **HR professional**, enhancing teams with empathy and efficiency
 - 🕛 Enjoys coding after midnight 🌙
+- 🎶 Loves listening to **Rabindra Sangeet**
+- ✍️ Writes poems sometimes for self-expression

 ---

 ## 🚧 Current Focus

+- ⚛️ Building a **Pokémon Explorer App** with React & Tailwind
 - 📊 Designing a **Professional UI Dashboard** with modern front-end tools
 - 🔥 Deep-diving into the **MERN Stack** from **Interactive Carea (Batch-3)**